-Section 15 of the constitution dealing with discrimination deserves to be quoted in full.
+Section 15 of the Constitution dealing with discrimination deserve being quoted in full.
 It provides that:

-- '15(1) Subject to the provisions of subsections (4), (5) and (7) of this section, no law shall make any provision that is discriminatory either of itself or in its effect. - (2) Subject to the provisions of subsections (6), (7) and (8) of this section, no person shall be treated in a discriminatory manner by any person acting by virtue or any written law or in the performance of the functions of any public office or any public authority. - (3) In this section, the expression "discriminatory" means affording different treatment to different persons, attributable wholly or mainly to their respective descriptions by race, tribe, place of origin, political opinions, colour or creed whereby persons of one such description are subjected to disabilities or restrictions to which persons of another such description are not made subject or are accorded privileges or advantages which are not accorded to persons of another such description.
+- "15 (1) Subject to the provisions of subjections (4), (5) and (7) of this section, no law shall make any provision that is discriminatory either of itself or in its effect. - (2) Subject to the provisions of subsections (6), (7) and (8) of this section, no person shall be treated in a discriminatory manner by any person acting by virtue or any written law or in the performance of the functions of any public office or any public authority. - (3) In this section, the expression "discriminatory" means affording different treatment to different persons, attributable wholly or mainly to their respective descriptions by race, tribe, place of origin, political opinions, colour or creed whereby persons of one such description are subjected to disabilities or restrictions to which persons of another such description are not made subject or are accorded privileges or advantages which are not accorded to persons of another such description.

-In order to put the allegation of discrimination in context it should be recalled that the respondent's offer of probationary employment to the applicant was subject to passing a medical examination.
-That the applicant was employed suggests that she passed the medical examination.
+In order to put the allegation of discrimination in context it should be recalled that the Respondent offer of probationary employment to the Applicant was subject to passing a medical examination.
+That the Applicant was employed suggests that she passed the medical examination.

-What then explains the curious turn of events that led the respondent to insist on post-employment testing?
-Having regard to the fact that in February 2002 the applicant had passed the medical examination, what could have prompted a specific request for an HIV test, in August of the same year?
+What then explains the curious turn of events that led the Respondent to insist on post-employment testing?
+Having regard to the fact that in February 2002 the Applicant had passed the medical examination, what could have prompted a specific request for an HIV test, in August of the same year?

-Quite clearly the conduct of the respondent, which was unexplained, directing the applicant to go for an HIV test was quite strange and on the face of it quite irrational.
-The possible inference that one can draw for insisting on this test was possibly a lurking suspicion that the applicant feared to take an HIV test because she knew that she was likely to be HIV positive.
-The inference therefore that the applicant's dismissal or 'non-confirmation' as the respondent would prefer to call it, could have been premised on the suspicion or perceived HIV positive status of the applicant may not be ruled out, but on the evidence, there is nothing to suggest that the applicant was suspected or perceived to be HIV/AIDS positive.
+Quite clearly the conduct of the Respondent which was unexplained, directing the Applicant to go for an HIV test was quite strange and on the face of it quite irrational.
+The possible inference that one can draw for insisting on this test was possibly a lurking suspicion that the Applicant feared to take an HIV test because she knew that she was likely to be HIV positive.
+The inference therefore that the Applicant's dismissal 'non-confirmation' or Respondent would prefer to call it, could have been premised on the suspicion or perceived HIV positive status of the Applicant may not be ruled out, but on the evidence, there is nothing to suggest that the Applicant was suspected or perceived to be HIV/AIDS positive.

-In the circumstances, I find that the conduct of the respondent cannot be said to be discriminatory within the meaning of s 15(2), as read with s 15(3) of the Constitution of Botswana, in that it has not been shown or proved that the applicant was treated differently, ie dismissed, because of the suspicion or perception that she may be HIV positive.
-If I was so satisfied I would clearly hold that such conduct is discriminatory within the meaning of s 15(2) as read with s 15(3) of the constitution notwithstanding that among the listed grounds upon which it is not competent to discriminate.
-HIV or perceived HIV status is not mentioned.
-(See Hoffman v South African Airways supra.)
+In the circumstances, I find that the conduct of the Respondent can not be said to be discriminatory within the meaning of section 15(2), as read with section 15 (3) of the Constitution of Botswana, in that it has not been shown or proved that the Applicant was treated differently, i.e. dismissed, because of the suspicion or perception that she may be HIV positive.
+If I was so satisfied I would clearly hold that such conduct is discriminatory within the meaning of 15 (2) as read with section 15 (3) of the constitution notwithstanding that among the listed grounds upon which it is not competent to discriminate, HIV or perceived HIV status is not mentioned.
+(See Hoffman v South African Airways ILJ CC 2357).

-In my mind the grounds listed in terms of s 15(3) are not exhaustive.
+In my mind the grounds listed in terms of Section 15(3) are not exhaustive.
 A closer interrogation of the said grounds show one common feature - they outlaw discrimination on grounds that are offensive to human dignity and or on grounds that are irrational.
 To dismiss a person because of perceived positive HIV status would offend against human dignity, in addition to being irrational.